redis/redis-doc/commands/eval.md

 output.

 ## Replicating commands instead of scripts

+*Note: starting with Redis 5, the replication method described in this section (scripts effects replication) is the default and does not need to be explicitly enabled.*

 Starting with Redis 3.2, it is possible to select an alternative replication method.
 Instead of replication whole scripts, we